chocolatey-community/chocolatey-packages/CONTRIBUTING.md

 This repository presents **the latest and highest package standards**.
 The purpose of this repository is to provide packages that are:

-* **Stable** - Current and earlier versions should generally work so you could depend on them.
+* **Stable** - Current and earlier versions should generally work, so you could depend on them.
 The most stable packages are those that are embedded (see [1.1.4](#114-embed-a-package-if-allowed)).
 * **High quality** - Packages should be resilient and should provide parameters where adequate.
 * **Free** - Packages should be generally usable by anybody without any special prerequisites.

-To achieve those goals we are using the following priorities when adding new or maintaing existing packages:
+To achieve those goals we are using the following priorities when adding new or maintaining existing packages:

-1. Cross platform FOSS packages.
+1. Cross-platform FOSS packages.
 1. Windows only FOSS packages.
 1. Freeware packages.
 1. Commercial packages with unrestricted trials.